Taurid Meteor Shower 2021

 To view the Taurids from the UK, head outside anytime after midnight.
-By this time, the Moon will have set and the sky will be dark.

 You do not need to look in any particular direction.
 Lean back, let your eyes adjust to the dark, and watch the whole sky (it helps to have friends look in different directions).

 The darker the location the better, so find the darkest sky you can away from city lights.